-The Study in Kyoto Program (SKP) offers courses in Japanese and in English.
+The Study in Kansai Program (SKP) offers courses in Japanese and in English.
 Students enroll in one of three tracks:

 - Intensive Japanese Language (IJL) Track: This track is for students whose main goal is language acquisition.
 IJL offers courses in listening, speaking, reading, and writing at a variety of levels from introductory to advanced.
-Students take 8-9 credits of Japanese language plus 2-3 elective courses from the Open Studies in English Track menu.
+The IJL Track is offered on the Kinugasa campus in Kyoto.

-- Open Studies in English (OSE) Track: OSE courses range from Asia-Pacific studies and economic development to contemporary Japanese culture.
+- Regular Courses in English (RCE) Track: RCE courses range from Asia-Pacific studies and economic development to contemporary Japanese culture.
 Participation is also open to Japanese students and students from the Global Studies Major, creating a truly international setting that facilitates international exchange between students.
-Students are eligible to take an introductory Japanese language course.
+The RCE Track is offered on all three campuses.